2026 Winter Skincare Tips & Advice for Cold Months

-The winter months bring changes to moisture levels in the air, cold weather, and drier air both inside and outside, which wreaks havoc on skin health.
-Cold air outside and indoor heat contribute to a general dryness, which can lead to cracking, flaking, dehydrated skin, cause damage to the skin barrier, and cause flare-ups of skin conditions like eczema, rosacea, psoriasis, and Raynaud’s disease.
-An excess of dry, dead skin can also contribute to an ashy, dull-looking appearance of the skin, further emphasizing signs of the natural aging process, such as fine lines and wrinkles.
-When dealing with external environmental stressors on skin health, many topical treatment options keep your skin looking bright, smooth, and clear in wintertime.
+The winter months bring changes in air moisture, cold weather, and drier air both inside and outside, which wreak havoc on skin health.
+Cold air outside and indoor heat contribute to overall dryness, which can lead to cracking, flaking, and dehydrated skin, damage the skin barrier, and flare-ups of skin conditions like eczema, rosacea, psoriasis, and Raynaud’s disease.
+An excess of dry, dead skin can also contribute to an ashy, dull appearance, further emphasizing signs of natural aging, such as fine lines and wrinkles.
+When dealing with external environmental stressors that affect skin health, many topical treatment options help keep your skin looking bright, smooth, and clear in the wintertime.
 To determine the best skincare regimen to combat the effects of winter weather, schedule your consultation with New York-based board-certified dermatologist Dr. Michele Green.

-While some aspects of your skincare routine should be maintained year-round (such as applying a broad-spectrum sunscreen every morning!), your skin care products should be updated in the winter months to combat the effects of the winter weather more effectively.
-The skin on your face and hands is most frequently exposed to the harsh elements, necessitating special care.
-The dry air in the winter means that you should look for skin care products that will boost hydration in the skin, infusing and sealing in moisture.
-Switching to a fragrance-free, hydrating cleanser rather than exfoliating with ingredients such as shea butter, glycerin, and niacinamide is best.
+While some aspects of your skincare routine should be maintained year-round (such as applying a broad-spectrum sunscreen every morning!), your skincare products should be updated in the winter months to combat the effects of the winter weather more effectively.
+The skin on your face and hands is most often exposed to harsh elements, so it requires special care.
+The dry air in the Winter means you should look for skin care products that boost hydration, infusing and sealing in moisture.
+Switching to a fragrance-free, hydrating cleanser rather than exfoliating with shea butter, glycerin, and niacinamide is best.
 Winter moisturizers should be thicker lotions or creams with humectants to hydrate the skin and emollients to seal in the moisture.
-Even in the winter, overexposure to the sun’s harmful UVA and UVB rays can cause damage to the skin, so it is still essential to apply a broad-spectrum sunscreen with an SPF of 30 or higher at the start of every day.
-With the guidelines for winter skincare, there are still many product options to choose from, which is why it is always best to seek your skincare routine recommendation from an expert dermatologist, such as Dr. Green, who can recommend the skincare products that will work best for your skin.
+Even in the Winter, overexposure to the sun’s harmful UVA and UVB rays can cause damage to the skin, so it is still essential to apply a broad-spectrum sunscreen with an SPF of 30 or higher at the start of every day.
+With winter skincare guidelines, there are still many product options to choose from, which is why it is always best to seek a skincare routine recommendation from an expert dermatologist, such as Dr. Green, who can recommend the products that will work best for your skin.

-Experienced board-certified dermatologist Dr. Michele Green has been masterfully treating patients in her Upper East Side New York City dermatology office for more than 25 years.
+Experienced board-certified dermatologist Dr. Michele Green has been masterfully treating patients in her Upper East Side, New York City dermatology office for more than 25 years.
 With her proprietary line of skincare products, MGSKINLABs, Dr. Green can recommend the highest quality lotions, creams, serums, and sunscreens to cleanse, moisturize, and protect the skin year-round.
-An expert in treating patients of all skin types, whether you experience dry skin, oily skin, sensitive skin, or combination skin, Dr. Green will recommend the skincare routine that will provide you with smooth, clear, glowing skin even during the winter months.
-In addition to skincare products, Dr. Green is experienced in many anti-aging treatments, including Botox, dermal fillers, laser treatments, chemical peels, microneedling, and much more.
+An expert in treating patients of all skin types, whether you have dry, oily, sensitive, or combination skin, Dr. Green will recommend a skincare routine to provide you with smooth, clear, glowing skin even during the winter months.
+In addition to skincare products, Dr. Green offers a range of anti-aging treatments, including Botox, dermal fillers, laser treatments, chemical peels, microneedling, and more.
 Well-known for high patient satisfaction, Dr. Green has been voted one of the best healthcare providers in New York City by such publications as Super Doctors, Castle Connolly, and New York Magazine.

 How to treat dry winter skin

-During the winter months, it is essential to choose skincare products that are moisturizing and hydrating to combat dry winter skin, especially on the body areas that are most often exposed to the elements, such as the face and hands.
+During the winter months, it is essential to choose moisturizing, hydrating skincare products to combat dry, sensitive skin, especially on the body areas most often exposed to the elements, such as the face and hands.
 The winter air is already dry, so the first step is to avoid products that strip the skin of moisture and natural oils, such as scented soaps, exfoliating cleansers or scrubs, and topical retinoids.
-Patients should also avoid long, hot showers during the winter months, as hot water can further dry the skin and reduce natural oils.
+Patients should also avoid long, hot showers during the winter months, as hot water can cause dehydration and reduce natural oils.
 Patients should adjust their skincare routine in the wintertime to include hydrating cleansers, thick, creamy moisturizers, hand cream, and SPF 30 or higher sunscreen to protect against harmful UV rays.
-Staying hydrated, reducing alcohol intake, and consuming foods rich in antioxidants and fatty acids can further contribute to keeping the skin smooth, bright, and healthy during the winter.
+Staying hydrated, reducing alcohol intake, and consuming foods rich in antioxidants and fatty acids can further help keep the skin smooth, bright, and healthy during the Winter.

 What is the best cleanser for dry skin?

-When choosing a cleanser for the winter, it is essential to find a hydrating product rather than exfoliating.
-As the air is arid during the winter, it is important to use skincare products to hydrate the skin.
+When choosing a cleanser for the Winter, it is essential to find a hydrating product rather than an exfoliating one.
+As the air is dry in Winter, it is important to use skincare products to hydrate the skin.
 Avoid cleansers that are scented or that contain alcohol, as these ingredients can further dry out and irritate the skin.
-Instead, cleansers that are labeled as “fragrance-free,” “gentle,” or “moisturizing” are the best products to use in the winter.
-For the face, look for products that contain hydrating ingredients, such as shea butter, glycerin, and niacinamide, for smooth, bright skin.
-A cleanser is also necessary for washing your body, and patients should look for creamy, fragrance-free body washes to be applied when taking a lukewarm rather than hot shower.
-For patients susceptible to eczema, washing hands with regular soap can dry out the hands, leading to itchy, inflamed patches on the skin’s surface.
-As such, patients with eczema can turn to moisturizing cleansers to wash their hands, looking for brands like Cetaphil and Aquanil and ingredients like shea butter and silicone.
+Instead, cleansers labeled “fragrance-free,” “gentle,” or “moisturizing” are the best to use in the Winter.
+For the face, look for products that contain hydrating ingredients, such as shea butter, glycerin, and niacinamide, to help achieve smooth, bright skin.
+A cleanser is also necessary for washing your body, and patients should look for creamy, fragrance-free body washes to use in lukewarm rather than hot showers.
+For patients susceptible to eczema, washing hands with regular soap can dry out the skin, leading to itchy, inflamed patches.
+As such, patients with eczema can turn to moisturizing cleansers to wash their hands, seeking brands like Cetaphil and Aquanil, as well as ingredients such as shea butter and silicone.

 What is the best dermatologist-recommended SPF 30 sunscreen?

-In the winter, we tend to forget the importance of sunscreen when not spending our days on the beach or in the park.
-However, sunscreen is just as essential in winter as in spring and summer.
-UV rays from the sun and the glare of the bright snow can still cause damage to the skin in the winter, further drying out the skin and emphasizing signs of the aging process, such as fine lines and wrinkles.
-As such, it is essential to always wear sunscreen, even in the wintertime.
+In the Winter, we tend to forget the importance of sun protection when not spending our days on the beach or in the park.
+However, sunscreen is just as essential in Winter as in spring and summer.
+UV rays from the sun and glare from bright snow can still damage the skin and increase the risk of skin cancer in Winter, further drying it out and accentuating signs of aging, such as fine lines and wrinkles.
+As such, it is essential to wear sunscreen year-round, even in Winter.
 The type of sunscreen worn can be adjusted during the winter months.
 Instead of light lotions or sprays, patients can turn to creamier sunscreens that moisturize the skin and protect against UVA and UVB rays.
 For a powerful sunscreen that protects the skin without leaving a greasy feeling, patients can turn to MGSKINLAB Hydrating Sunscreen SPF 50.
 This sunscreen locks in moisture to keep the skin looking smooth and bright.
-It is formulated with humectants, such as hyaluronic acid, to hydrate the skin and caffeine with antioxidant properties.
-Dr. Green recommends that patients apply this sunscreen 30 minutes before going outside and reapply every two hours they are in the sun.
+It is formulated with humectants, such as hyaluronic acid, to hydrate the skin, and with caffeine, which has antioxidant properties.
+Dr. Green recommends that patients apply this sunscreen 30 minutes before going outside and reapply every 2 hours while in the sun.

 What is the best moisturizer for winter dry skin?

-During the winter months, patients should find a rich, creamy moisturizer that will hydrate the skin and protect the skin barrier from the cold, dry environment.
-In the summer, Dr. Green will often recommend a thinner, lighter lotion to balance out the humidity in the air.
-However, a light lotion will not provide sufficient protection from the dry air in the winter.
+During the winter months, patients should use a rich, creamy moisturizer to hydrate the skin and protect the skin barrier from the cold, dry environment.
+In the summer, Dr. Green often recommends a thinner, lighter lotion to balance the humidity.
+However, a light lotion will not provide sufficient protection from the dry air in the Winter.
 When looking for the best moisturizer for the dryness in the winter air, it is essential to look for three main categories of ingredients: humectants, such as ceramides, glycerin, jojoba oil, and hyaluronic acid, that draw in moisture to hydrate the skin; sealing ingredients, such as silicone, mineral oil, and petrolatum, that trap moisture in the skin; and emollients, such as linoleic acid and lauric acid, that seep into cracks to smooth the skin.
-For the most part, during the winter, it is important to avoid harsh exfoliating scrubs or other products that can further irritate the skin.
-However, patients can turn to a moisturizer that contains lactic acid, which will gently promote skin cell turnover while still moisturizing the skin.
-When choosing a moisturizer for the winter, Dr. Green recommends the MGSKINLAB Intensive Skin Repair Lotion, which contains hydrating ingredients such as Jojoba oil, shea butter, and aloe vera.
+For the most part, during the Winter, it is important to avoid harsh exfoliating scrubs or other products that can further irritate the skin.
+However, patients can turn to a moisturizer containing lactic acid, which gently promotes skin cell turnover while still moisturizing.
+When choosing a moisturizer for the Winter, Dr. Green recommends the MGSKINLAB Intensive Skin Repair Lotion, which contains hydrating ingredients such as Jojoba oil, shea butter, and aloe vera.

-Dr. Green recommends applying moisturizer to your face and body while your skin is still damp following a shower to help trap moisture in the skin.
-When choosing a moisturizer for the body, look for heavier, creamier products than those available for the face that contain ingredients such as shea butter, glycerin, and petrolatum.
-The skin on the face is thinner than other body areas, meaning a lighter formulation is necessary.
+Dr. Green recommends applying moisturizer to your face and body while your skin is still damp after a shower to help trap moisture.
+When choosing a body moisturizer, look for heavier, creamier products than those for the face, containing ingredients such as shea butter, glycerin, and petrolatum.
+The skin on the face is thinner than on other parts of the body, so a lighter formulation is necessary.

 What is the best winter skincare routine?

-The best winter skincare routine includes a cleanser, moisturizer, and sunscreen that hydrates the skin to combat the effects of cold weather and dry air.
-A fragrance-free, gentle cleanser containing ingredients such as shea butter, petrolatum, and silicone should be gently massaged into the face once in the morning and once at night to remove excess oil, dirt, makeup, and other debris.
-A moisturizing cleanser can also be used to wash hands throughout the day, as a non-soap product will clean the skin without drying out the hands, which are particularly prone to cracking and flaking in the winter.
+The best winter skincare routine includes a cleanser, moisturizer, and sunscreen to hydrate the skin and combat the effects of cold weather and dry air.
+A fragrance-free, gentle cleanser containing shea butter, petrolatum, and silicone should be gently massaged into the face once in the morning and once at night to remove excess oil, dirt, makeup, and other debris.
+A moisturizing cleanser can also be used to wash hands throughout the day, as a non-soap product will clean the skin without drying it out, which hands are particularly prone to in the Winter.
 Typically, it is best to avoid toners, heavy makeup, and products that dry out the skin during the winter months, such as topical retinoids.
-A rich moisturizer should be applied twice a day and is essential during winter time to attract moisture and seal it into the skin.
+A rich moisturizer should be applied twice a day, especially in the Winter, to attract moisture and seal it into the skin.
 Dr. Green recommends looking for a moisturizer that contains hydrating products such as hyaluronic acid, jojoba oil, glycerin, and ceramides.
-Finally, at the start of every day, patients should apply a rich, hydrating sunscreen of SPF 30 to protect against sun damage.
+Finally, at the start of every day, patients should apply a rich, hydrating SPF 30 sunscreen to protect against sun damage.

-In addition to dry air outside, indoor heating can create dryness inside, which can strip the skin of natural oil and cause cracks, irritation, and flaking.
-A humidifier is a device that releases moisture into the air indoors to reduce dry air in your home.
+In addition to dry air outside, indoor heating can create dryness, stripping the skin of its natural oils and causing cracks, irritation, and flaking.
+A humidifier is a device that releases moisture into indoor air to reduce dryness in your home.
 A humidifier set to 60% can significantly reduce dry skin during the winter months, helping the skin to retain moisture indoors.
-If your house has a radiator, you can also increase the moisture levels in the air by placing a bowl of water on the radiator, which releases water vapor into the air.
+If your house has a radiator, you can also increase the air’s moisture by placing a bowl of water on it, which releases water vapor into the air.

 Winter skin care tips from a board-certified dermatologist